Breaking the HBM Bit Cost Barrier: Domain-Specific ECC for AI Inference Infrastructure: Abstract

 \section{Abstract}

 High-Bandwidth Memory (HBM) delivers exceptional bandwidth and energy efficiency for AI workloads, but its high cost per bit, driven in part by stringent on-die reliability requirements, poses a growing barrier to scalable deployment.
 This work explores a system-level approach to cost reduction by eliminating on-die ECC and shifting all fault management to the memory controller.
 We introduce a domain-specific ECC framework combining large-codeword Reed--Solomon~(RS) correction with lightweight fine-grained CRC detection, differential parity updates to mitigate write amplification, and tunable protection based on data importance.
-Our evaluation using LLM inference workloads shows that, even under raw HBM bit error rates up to $10^{-3}$, the system retains over 78\% of throughput and 97\% of model accuracy compared with systems equipped with ideal error-free HBM.
+Our evaluation using LLM inference workloads shows that, even under raw HBM bit error rates up to $10^{-3}$, the system retains 78\% of throughput while maintaining at least 97\% PIQA accuracy and 94\% MMLU accuracy relative to error-free HBM.
 By treating reliability as a tunable system parameter rather than a fixed hardware constraint, our design opens a new path toward low-cost, high-performance HBM deployment in AI infrastructure.